Pregnancy Care

 Finding out that you are pregnant can be a special and exciting time.
 Molina Healthcare would like to help you take care of yourself and your baby.

-During your pregnancy, it is important for you to see your health care provider regularly.
-During a prenatal care visit, your health care provider will monitor how you are feeling, and how your baby is growing.
-They can answer any questions or concerns you may have about your pregnancy.
+While you are pregnant, it is important for you to see your health care provider regularly.
+At these visits, your provider will check how you are feeling and how your baby is growing.
+You can also ask questions or share any worries about your pregnancy.

 Keep the following appointments with your provider: